Florida’s Unwanted Immigrant Problem Is Booming

 About floridatraveler

-Historian and travel writer M. C. Bob Leonard makes the Sunshine State his home base.
-Besides serving as content editor for several textbook publishers and as an Emeritus college professor, he moderates the FHIC at www.floridahistory.org
+Emeritus Professor of History and travel and textbook writer M. C. Bob Leonard makes the Sunshine State his home base.
+Besides serving as content editor for several textbook publishers and as a college professor, he moderates the FHIC at www.floridahistory.org

 This entry was posted in florida history.
 Bookmark the permalink.